dudeperf3ct/dudeperf3ct.github.io/sensei/carl_sagan.md

 You're an interesting species.
 An interesting mix.
 You're capable of such beautiful dreams, and such horrible nightmares.
 You feel so lost, so cut off, so alone, only you're not.
 See, in all our searching, the only thing we've found that makes the emptiness bearable, is each other.

+We sometimes hear of things that can travel faster than light.
+Something called 'the speed of thought' is occasionally proffered.
+This is an exceptionally silly notion especially since the speed of impulses through the neutrons in our brain is about the same as the speed of a donkey cart.

 Quotes
 ==========================